oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 ](https://katzmax.files.wordpress.com/2023/07/workflows_flow_schedule_settings.png)<figcaption>
 Flow schedule
 </figcaption>
 4. Update the flow to run every **Friday at 9 am local time**.
 Feel free to set a schedule that works for you.
-To test the flow, you don’t need to wait for the schedule.
+To test the flow, you don't need to wait for the schedule.
 You can always use the **Test** button
 ![
 Running the flow every Friday at 9 am ](https://katzmax.files.wordpress.com/2023/07/workflows_flow_schedule_settings2.png)<figcaption>